Hendrik2001/TheCostsOfRefocusing/README.md

 # Thesis Hendrik van den Broek Repository
-Welcome to the code that I have been using for my thesis.
-In this repo is a combination of results, data, python and stata.
-All of these files are explained further.

-File explanation:
-Folders:
+Welcome to the repository for my thesis.
+This repository contains a combination of results, data, Python, and Stata code used throughout my research.
+Below is an explanation of the contents and structure of the repository.

+## Repository Structure

+### Folders

-Factors folder -> consists of Factors used to create the information ratio Results folder -> General results and outputs
+- **Factors**: Contains factors used to create the information ratio.
+- **Results**: General results and outputs from the analysis.
+- **Summary Statistics**: Contains summary statistics.
-Summary Statistics folder -> Contains summary statistics Table2 results folder -> Consists of results used to recreate table 2 python files folder-> consists of seperate python files that mirror code output -> I have worked in jupyter notebooks so all of this code can also be found in the ipynb files
-    Order in which it should be run:
+- **Table2 Results**: Includes results used to recreate Table 2.
+- **Python Files**: Consists of separate Python files that mirror code output.
+All of this code can also be found in the Jupyter notebooks.
+The order in which the files should be run is:
-      - makehfdata
-      - car36
-      - all_closures
-      - ret_corr_pairs
-      - ret_corr_big_ret_corr_integrate
-      - ret_corr_integrate2
-      - reg1
-      - closed_perf
-      - pscore
+  1. `makehfdata`
+  2. `car36`
+  3. `all_closures`
+  4. `ret_corr_pairs`
+  5. `ret_corr_big_ret_corr_integrate`
+  6. `ret_corr_integrate2`
+  7. `reg1`
+  8. `closed_perf`
+  9. `pscore`

-stata folder -> Contains the stata code used in the original research.
+- **Stata**: Contains the Stata code used in the original research.

+### Data

+- `merged_df.csv`: An AI-generated dataset that replicates properties of the Aurum dataset.
+Regression results and other outputs are meaningless when using this dataset, but it provides an idea of the inner workings of the code.

+### Jupyter Notebooks

-I have created this code in jupyter notebooks these are split in the following:
+I originally wrote my code in Jupyter notebooks.
+These are split into the following:

-Data Preparation.ipynb -> This is the largest file and contains all of the code used to create necessary variables and filters
+- **Data Preparation.ipynb**: This is the largest file and contains all of the code used to create necessary variables and filters.
-Regression.ipynb -> Contains the code that makes the first regressions used in Table 2 Pscore&ClosedPerf.ipynb -> Contains code that creates Pscores CausalRegression.ipynb -> This code is the causal inference model and does not replicate any stata codes.
+- **Regression.ipynb**: Contains the code that performs the first regressions used in Table 2.
+- **Pscore&ClosedPerf.ipynb**: Contains code that creates propensity scores.
+- **CausalRegression.ipynb**: This code implements the causal inference model and does not replicate any Stata codes.

+## Usage

+To replicate the analysis, follow the order of execution for the Python files listed above.
+Each folder and file is designed to build upon the previous steps, ensuring a comprehensive workflow from data preparation to final analysis.

+## Contact

+For any questions or further information, please contact me at [your email].

+Thank you for exploring my thesis repository!

 TODO: